minhha-online/top_uk_youtubers_2024/README.md

 ### Action plan
-- What course of action should we take and why?

 Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.

 We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
 Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.

-- What steps do we take to implement the recommended decisions effectively?
+- Steps we should take to implement the recommended decisions effectively:

 1. Reach out to the teams behind each of these channels, starting with Dan Rhodes